ConnorStutsrim/CuckooHashingProject/README.md

 there are sample test files we've used for testing as well.

-However, if the final command line argument is set to T then the program creates a 50 - 50 table split regardless.
-Most of the time this should be set to F.
+However, if the final command line argument is set to T then the program expects a 50/50 table and will use a special algorithm design for the first and second table.

 The D or M argument indicates what method hashing should be used.
 D indicates using the division method while M indicates to use the multiplication method.